18F/18f.gsa.gov/_posts/2020-04-21-a-token-of-our-affection-uswds-2.md

 The themes are modified by updating the variables in [Sass (Syntactically Awesome Style Sheets)](https://en.wikipedia.org/wiki/Sass_(stylesheet_language))
 `dist/scss/theme` folder of the USWDS [project](https://designsystem.digital.gov/documentation/developers/#download).
-To update the theme, you’ll need a build system that recompiles your CSS.
+To update the theme, you’ll need a build system that re-compiles your CSS.
 We used this built-in capability with Jekyll running on Federalist.
 For more on how the themes work, take [a look at the USWDS documentation](https://designsystem.digital.gov/documentation/developers/#customization-theming-and-tokens).
 The USWDS SCSS files are broken out by area including color, components, spacing, typography, and utilities.
 Since our theme included cloud.gov